 - Apathy in AD patients is milder, whereas apathy in FTD patients is more pervasive and more often reflects a lack of concern for others or lack of initiative.

-- People with AD usually have an early and profound difficulty learning and retaining new information.
+- People with AD usually have early and profound difficulty learning and retaining new information.
 As the disease progresses, memory for new and old information is lost.
 These memory problems may lead to language problems as well, but the root is a problem remembering.
 In contrast, most mildly impaired FTD patients generally know the day or time and their location, and they are able to keep track of recent events.
-They may not test well, but that may be due to lack of concern or effort in the testing situation.
+They may not test well, but that may be due to a lack of concern or effort in the testing situation.

 Frontotemporal Dementia versus Psychiatric Disorders

-When behavioral symptoms predominate, people with FTD who become ill in mid-life may be confused with patients who have late life depression.
+When behavioral symptoms predominate, people with FTD who become ill in mid-life may be confused with patients who have late-life depression.
 When the onset is in younger persons, the FTD may be confused with schizophrenia or bipolar disorder.
 Repetitive compulsive behaviors are very common in bvFTD, and some patients may initially be given the diagnosis of obsessive-compulsive disorder.
 Since the history and exam of a person with a psychiatric disorder and a person with FTD may look very similar, neuropsychological testing and a brain image may help clarify the picture.
 MRI can help rule out other diseases and support a diagnosis of FTD.

 Frontotemporal Dementia Diagnosis